Leandromaro/Java-Design-Patterns/README.md

 java.util.Calendar, ResourceBundle and NumberFormat getInstance() methods uses Factory pattern. valueOf() method in wrapper classes like Boolean, Integer etc.

+## Abstract Factory Pattern
+Abstract Factory pattern is similar to Factory pattern and it’s factory of factories.

 This guide has taken some examples from [Journaldev](https://www.journaldev.com/1827/java-design-patterns-example-tutorial#singleton-pattern).